 There is no specific treatment for liver disease-associated neuropathy.
 Post-transplant effects on neuropathy have not been studied.
-Corticosteroids, cytotoxic immune suppression, and plasmapheresis have been reported in case studies and have some effect on hepatitis C neuropathy.2 Two randomized clinical trials showed rituximab was superior to placebo and conventional treatments including steroids, plasmapheresis and cyclophosphamide in treating hepatitis C neuropathy.
-However, a 2014 Cochrane Review found there was insufficient evidence to guide HCV neuropathy treatment decisions with the use of rituximab, antiviral treatment or interferon alfa.
-16
+Corticosteroids, cytotoxic immune suppression, and plasmapheresis have been reported in case studies and have some effect on hepatitis C neuropathy.
+Two randomized clinical trials showed rituximab was superior to placebo and conventional treatments including steroids, plasmapheresis and cyclophosphamide in treating hepatitis C neuropathy.
+However, a 2014 Cochrane Review found there was insufficient evidence to guide HCV neuropathy treatment decisions with the use of rituximab, antiviral treatment, or interferon alfa.

-In familial amyloid PN with transthyretin mutation, liver transplantation has shown to benefit.
+In primary amyloidosis, despite treatment of the overall condition and prolonged survival, symptoms of peripheral neuropathy do not improve.
+In familial amyloid peripheral neuropathy with transthyretin mutation, liver transplantation has been effective.
 Jonsen et al showed 10 of 12 patients reported an improved quality of life following transplant.
 Adams et al showed that motor nerve involvement stabilized in 7 of 11 patients with mild sensory motor neuropathy and in 2 of 8 with severe sensory motor neuropathy.
-Tafamadis may delay progression of peripheral neuropathy impairments in patients with familial amyloid PN.17
+Tafamadis may delay progression of peripheral neuropathy impairments in patients with familial amyloid PN.

 Coordination of care

 Coordinating care between the physiatrist, primary care physician, neurologist, endocrinologists, internists, rheumatologists, gastroenterologists, pulmonary subspecialists, physical therapist, occupational therapist, dietician, podiatrist, and orthotist is imperative.